If you're migrating from OneDrive for Business, follow the instructions for SharePoint unless specified.

 - In the G Suite Migrate platform, click Scans.
 You might have to click Menu first.

-- On the scan you want to view, click History Scan summary.
+- On the scan you want to view, click Logs Scan summary.

 - Group by identity (default)—View the data by user or identity.